prestonbring/Cash-Compass/README.md

 - Nathaniel Gronneberg

 ## Project Description
 Cash Compass is a comprehensive personal finance dashboard specifically designed to empower users to manage their finances with confidence and clarity.
-In an era where financial literacy is crucial yet often lacking, Cash Compass serves as an essential tool that simplifies the complexities of personal finance.
+In an era where financial literacy is crucial yet often lacking, Cash Compass serves as a tool that simplifies the complexities of personal finance.

 ## Getting Started